trojanfoe/RunLoopController/README.md

 RunLoopController
 =================

 RunLoopController is a simple Objective-C class to help drive the run loop within command line utilities.
+It supports OSX 10.x (where 'x' is pretty low I reckon).

 It really only provides a simple signalling mechanism, using a Mach Port, to allow a run loop to be interrupted so it can examine conditions for termination.

 There are 3 test programs provided, which should illustrate its use:

 ## testAsyncNetworking ##

 This is a single-thread test that uses `NSURLConnection` to asynchronously download a web page.